atomiv/atomiv.github.io/content/_authors/nebojsa-bojanic.md

 short_bio: Nebojša is an experienced Junior Web Developer with a demonstrated history of working in the information technology and services industry.

 ---
 Nebojša is an experienced Junior Web Developer with a demonstrated history of working in the information technology and services industry.
 He is skilled in HTML, CSS, PHP, JavaScript, WordPress, and WooCommerce.
+He joined Atomiv to share best practices in WordPress development.